RootBugs/kwen-android/docs/ARCHITECTURE.md

 ## Performance Considerations  <!-- TODO: performance -->

 - Lazy loading for heavy dependencies
-- Memoization for expensive computations
+- Memoization for expensive computations  <!-- optimize: cleanup -->
 - Debouncing for frequent events
 - Proper cleanup of subscriptions and listeners